-There are currently 5 detention centers in Belgium for approximately 600 people.
-The Belgian government expects to grow this number to over 1,000 in the coming years and is also planning to start detaining children beginning in July 2018.
+There are currently 6 detention centers in Belgium for approximately 660 people.
+The Belgian government expects to grow this number to over 1,000 in the coming years and also chose to detain children again.
 Caritas International is opposed to detention for reasons of migration.
 Unfortunately, as this practice is in use in Belgium, it is essential that our organization is able to visit these detention centers.

 Objective: Be there to listen

 Our objective is three-fold:

 - To inform migrants about their situation and of their rights

 - To provide legal and psychosocial support in serving as an intermediary between lawyers and migrants

 Activities: Weekly visits

 Besides a few official bodies and members of parliament, only a few accredited organizations, including Caritas, may enter detention centers to observe their operations and meet with detainees.
 Caritas visits the 127bis repatriation center at Steenokkerzeel and the closed center for women in Steenokkerzeel.
 Anyone who wishes to speak is welcomed by our social workers.
 In this video, listen to one of them explain the different types of detainees as well as her experience on site.

 We also use our experience to raise awareness among the Belgian population and influence policy.
 For example, in December 2016, we published a situational analysis of detainment centers in Belgium and we are currently campaigning against the detention of children.